matheusb432/rust-course/notes/03-memory.md

 }

 let dull = Light::Dull;
-// NOTE passing `&dull` will "borrow" it to the display_light function display_light(&dull);
+// Passing `&dull` will "borrow" it to the display_light function display_light(&dull);
-// NOTE This will work now since dull has not yet been deleted in memory display_light(&dull);
+// This works since dull has not yet been deleted in memory display_light(&dull);
 ```